-- § Proposal 1: You may cast your vote in favor of the election of the Class III director nominee or you may elect to abstain from voting your shares - Proposal 2: You may cast your vote in favor of the ratification of BDO USA, LLP or you may elect to abstain from voting your shares.
+- · Proposal 1: You may cast your vote in favor of the election of the Class I director nominee or you may elect to abstain from voting your shares. - Proposal 2: You may cast your vote in favor of the ratification of BDO USA, LLP or you may elect to abstain from voting your shares. - Proposal 3: You may cast your vote in favor of the 2012 executive compensation or you may elect to abstain from voting your shares. - Proposal 4: You may cast your vote in favor of conducting an advisory vote on executive compensation every one, two or three years or you may elect to abstain from voting your shares.